-The Trial Court Erred in Instructing the Jury on the Plaintiff's Burden to Prove Causation
+B. The Trial Court Erred in Instructing the Jury on the Plaintiff's Burden to Prove Causation

-Here, the trial court's Instruction No. 14 was based on a limited excerpt from the Comment f of the RUC that made no reference to the plaintiff's initial burden to prove causation:
+Here, the trial court's Instruction No. 14 was based on a limited excerpt from the RUC that eliminated any reference to the plaintiff's initial burden to prove causation: